Using Guided Meditation to Improve Your Meditation Practice

 Guided meditations – at least for me – are wonderful in that they can help you achieve a specific goal: to get a question answered, and to help focus your mind on the task at hand.

-It is another way to train your mind to focus.
+They are another way to train your mind to focus.

 In my experience, they are better used in addition to a regular meditation practice, but not as the only thing that you do.